martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

            is_reset_agenda_instruction(head(agenda));
 }
 ```
 This evaluator is now tail-recursive, like the previous evaluator.
-If the agenda of a call instruction starts with a reset-agenda instruction from an enclosing return statement, there is no need to place a marker or save the current environment on the agendae.
+If the agenda of a call instruction starts with a reset-agenda instruction from an enclosing return statement, there is no need to place a marker or save the current environment on the agenda.
 Instead, the reset-agenda instruction will reset the agenda to the previous marker, which will be followed by the right restore-environment instruction.

 The factorial function above needs to have a `return` added, because otherwise it would always return `undefined`.
 The example program
 ``` js